chalkworks/findrecip.es/README.md

   - `router`: Router Setup
     -  `index.js`: This is the main file for defining routes
 - `static`: used for any static files NOT used in components

+## Component CSS Style guide

+- All CSS should be written in Stylus, by providing `lang="stylus"` in the `style` element of the component.
+- All components should use the variables provided in `./assets/config.styl`